-Principles of Animation (45 hours) In this subject you'll be introduced to the skills and techniques used to create animation.
-You'll learn the technical side of how 3D animation is created in 3D software packages, as well as learn fundamental animation principles that make animation appealing to watch.
-You'll produce a number of small, animated pieces as demonstrations of your new skills.
-Knowledge and Skills Understanding the importance of weight and timing in animation.
-Develop convincing animation building on core principles (weight, overlap, squash and stretch, arcs, etc.).
-Practical understanding of animation principles through a variety of rigs.
-Completing a plan and production schedule.
-Producing a final animation that is consistent with the approved planning.
-Character Pipeline (150 hours) This subject is designed to advance your skills by learning how 3D characters are produced.
+This subject is designed to advance your skills by learning how 3D characters are produced.
 You'll learn how to use sculpting software to create highly detailed models.
 You'll learn how these sculpted characters are used in either games or film.
 You'll create a character using the various techniques covered.

-Knowledge and Skills Gain an understanding of what a character artist is and his/her relationship to industry.
-Gain a deeper understanding of the complexities of character modeling and disciplines involved.
-Gain an understanding of story-telling through character design.
-A practical knowledge of figurative proportions and anatomy.
-Creating concept art using various techniques (paint-overs, thumb-nailing etc.).
-Understanding the importance of mesh topology.
-Gain knowledge of UV un-wrapping techniques for organic characters.
-Building fundamental techniques for sculpting characters.
-Gain understanding of rigging characters.
-Setting up shader and material networks.
-Learn the fundamentals of lighting characters and rendering an appealing image.
-Character Animation (120 hours) This subject will build on the principles developed in the animation subject and advance your skills further.
-You will progress with more complex character rigs and, through a better understanding of body mechanics and acting principles, you will bring the characters to life.
+- Gain an understanding of what a character artist is and his/her relationship to industry. - Gain a deeper understanding of the complexities of character modeling and disciplines involved. - Gain an understanding of storytelling through character design. - A practical knowledge of figurative proportions and anatomy. - Creating concept art using various techniques (paint-overs, thumb-nailing etc.). - Understanding the importance of mesh topology. - Gain knowledge of UV un-wrapping techniques for organic characters. - Building fundamental techniques for sculpting characters. - · Gain understanding of rigging characters. - Setting up shader and material networks. - Learn the fundamentals of lighting characters and rendering an appealing image.

+Character Pipeline

+This subject will build on the principles developed in the animation subject and advance your skills further.
+You will progress with more complex character rigs, and, through a better understanding of body mechanics and acting principles, you will bring the characters to life.
 You will further combine all these techniques with audio syncing and emotional expression which will result in a convincing character animation piece.

+Character Animation

-Knowledge and Skills Ability to create or source useful and relevant reference material for animation.
-Learn to plan animation for convincing performance.
-Understanding of developing polished animation through passes.
-Develop understanding of body mechanics.
-Create acting performance confidently, including lip-sync and facial animation.
-Ability to critique your own work as well as seek feedback and to improve your work.
-Ability to produce a short polished animation which conveys emotion.
+- Ability to create or source useful and relevant reference material for animation. - Learn to plan animation for convincing performance. - Understanding of developing polished animation through passes. - Develop understanding of body mechanics. - Create acting performance confidently, including lip-sync and facial animation. - Ability to critique your own work as well as seek feedback and to improve your work. - Ability to produce a short, polished animation which conveys emotion.

-academy of interactive entertainmentSydney Melbourne Canberra Adelaide Lafayette Seattle Online